fluid-checkout/fluid-checkout/readme.txt

 == Changelog ==

 = Unreleased =
+* Improved: Add compatibility with plugin "Delivery & Pickup Date Time for WooCommerce" by CodeRockz.
 * Fixed: Add back the hooks `woocommerce_checkout_billing` and `woocommerce_checkout_shipping` for better compatibility.
 Changed template files `form-billing.php` and `form-shipping.php`.
 * Fixed: Added missing clearings to some checkout sections which were allowing overlapping fields.